Best Toys For Crawling Babies – Mom’s Favorite Toys To Encourage Baby To Crawl

 Recommended age: 12 months+ (but parents often start using it from 9 months – always for supervised play)

-This is a wonderful thing not only for the playtime, but also for all those activities that get your child one step closer to crawling (and walking!).
+This is a wonderful thing not only for the playtime, but also for all those activities that get your child one step closer to crawling (as well as standing and walking!).

 It’s actually really useful from the first weeks of baby’s life.
 As your child grows and reaches next milestones, the play mat accompany them.
 Whether you baby is 3 months old or 9 months old the playmat will come in handy.
 And even when your toddler starts to walk, you can still use it for playtime, because it’s much more comfy than a bare floor.